thisissoon/angular-starter/README.md

 grunt serverjs
 ```

-To run tests as well everytime a javascript file is updated
+To run tests as well every time a javascript file is updated

 To watch all files run: